Digital Regulation Platform

 The “black box” problem

 AI algorithms make strategic decisions, from approving loans to determining diabetes risk.
-Often these algorithms are closely held by the organizations that created them or are so complex that even their creators cannot explain how they work.
-This is AI’s “black box” — the inability to see what is inside an algorithm.
+Often, these algorithms are closely held by the organisations that created them or are so complex that even their creators cannot explain how they work.
+This is AI’s “black box” — the inability to see what is inside an algorithm.[60]

 Many are not made public because of nondisclosure agreements with the companies that developed them.
-The EU GDPR requires companies to be able to explain how algorithms using the personal data of customer’s work and make decisions — the right to explanation.
-However, since this right has been mentioned in Recital 71 of the GDPR many scholars point out that it is not legally binding.[37]
+The EU GDPR requires companies to be able to explain how algorithms use the personal data of customer’s work and make decisions — the right to explanation.
+However, since this right has been mentioned in Recital 71 of the GDPR many scholars point out that it is not legally binding.
 Article 22 of the GDPR states that EU citizens can request that decisions based on automated processing concerning them or significantly affecting them and based on their personal data are made by natural persons, not only by computers.
-You also have the right in this case to express your point of view and to contest the decision.[38]
+In this case, you also have the right to express your point of view and contest the decision.
+[61]

-Another illustrative example of AI’s black box in decision making is the case of using automated systems in recruitment and selection.
-Some companies have used a hiring technology that analyzes job candidates’ facial expressions and voice to advise hiring managers.[39]
+Another illustrative example of AI’s black box in decision-making is the use of automated systems in recruitment and selection.
+Some companies have used hiring technology that analyses[62] job candidates’ facial expressions and voice to advise hiring managers.
 It has been feared that using AI in hiring will re-create societal biases.
-Regulators have already started tackling these legal conundrums.[40]
-For instance, the new Illinois Artificial Intelligence Video Interview Act[41] aims to help job candidates understand how these hiring tools operate.
+Regulators have already started tackling these legal conundrums.
+For instance, the new Illinois Artificial Intelligence Video Interview Act aims to help job candidates understand how these hiring tools operate.[63]

 Algorithmic bias